-You can be very safe and very successful by knowing just these three basic attacks.
+You can be very safe and very successful by knowing just these two basic attacks.
 And don’t let the term “basic” fool you; these are used by Lightspeed Saber fencers of every level, including the top athletes.

 THE STRAIGHT CUT